July 21, 2019 1:16 pm

 Family Habits Die Hard

-Finally, children learn from their parents, and if your parents and/or a sizeable amount of your immediate family is overweight, there's a good chance that you've adopted some of their habits.
-You may have to skip out on family gatherings where there is food involved or just get powerful enough to resist the temptations that are literally served up around the family.
+After all, children learn from their parents, and if your parents and/or a significant part of your immediate family are overweight, there's a good chance that you've picked up some of their habits.
+You may have to skip family gatherings where food is involved, or simply become strong enough to resist the temptations that are literally served up around the family.

 Remember, though, that no matter what your relationships are like, you are in control of your body and of what you eat.
 Also, keep in mind that when you work on changing your own life, all of your relationships will be better for it.